Sparse PCA With Multiple Components: Numerical Results

 We observe a general trend that more symmetric sparsity budget allocations tend to explain more of the correlation in the data (both in terms of actual correlation explained by a solution from Algorithm \ref{alg:alternatingmin} and in terms of the upper bound).
 This suggests that, when time is a concern, requiring that all PCs are equally sparse is a reasonable approach.

 Table \ref{tab:asymmetrysummary} compares the quality of Algorithm \ref{alg:alternatingmin}'s solution (a) when all PCs have the sparsity budget of $k/r$ and (b) the maximum possible correlation explained over all feasible allocations of the sparsity budget $k$ (computed by enumerating all possible allocations of the sparsity budget-$18$ such allocations for $k=15, p \geq k$ and $74$ allocations for $k=30, p \geq 30$), together with the upper bound on the proportion of correlation explained obtained in each case.
-We observe that in several instances a perfectly symmetric allocation of the sparsity budget yields the highest quality solution, and in all instances a perfectly symmetric allocation is within $10\%$ in the worst-case (and within $1.65\%$ in average) of the best solution.
+We observe that in several instances a perfectly symmetric allocation of the sparsity budget yields the highest quality solution, and in all instances a perfectly symmetric allocation is within $7\%$ in the worst-case (and within $1.75\%$ {on} average) of the best solution.
 In the enumerated case, we also compute the optimality gap between the worst-case upper bound over all sparsity budget allocations, and the best solution found, and observe that on average it is less than $1\%$ over the instances considered.
 Note that this is a different gap to the one reported in Section \ref{ssec:feasiblemethods}, where the upper bound is computed after assuming that all PCs are equally sparse.

-All in all, more symmetric allocations of the sparsity budget tend to perform better on average.
-Therefore, for a given sparsity budget $k$, a reasonable strategy could be to ($a$) run Algorithm \ref{alg:alternatingmin} to compute a perfectly symmetric allocation, ($b$) compute Problem \eqref{prob:disjunctiverelax_permutationinvariant}'s upper bound across all possible allocations, and ($c$) run Algorithm \ref{alg:alternatingmin} only on the asymmetric allocations for which the upper bound from ($b$) allows for a significant potential improvement upon the symmetric solution.
+In summary, more symmetric allocations of the sparsity budget tend to perform better on average.
+Therefore, for a given sparsity budget $k$, a reasonable strategy could be to ($a$) run Algorithm \ref{alg:alternatingmin} to compute a perfectly symmetric allocation, ($b$) compute an upper bound using \eqref{prob:disjunctiverelax_permutationinvariant} across all possible allocations, and ($c$) run Algorithm \ref{alg:alternatingmin} only on the asymmetric allocations for which the upper bound from ($b$) allows for a significant potential improvement upon the symmetric solution.

-As a robustness check, we also report the quality of the solution and bound obtained by Algorithm \ref{alg:greedymethod2} where we specify $k$ but not $k_t$ in Section \ref{ssec:ex.alg1}.
-We observe that the best solution obtained by Algorithm \ref{alg:greedymethod2} without specifying $k_t$ is significantly worse than the solution obtained by Algorithm \ref{alg:alternatingmin} with $k_1=k_2=k_3$, and moreover there is little correlation between the $k_t$'s identified by Algorithm \ref{alg:greedymethod2} and the best $k_t$'s obtained by Algorithm \ref{alg:alternatingmin}, which validates the idea that running Algorithm \ref{alg:alternatingmin} with a perfectly symmetric sparsity allocation is a good idea in practice.